This is the best version of VW’s ID.4 yet, almost seamless to live with

 What physical buttons there are all move with a pleasing tactility, and the driving experience communicates a sense of solidity.
 The pedals are all well weighted and the steering is firm and accurate.
 Audi’s done a good job too of disguising the car’s heft, with a well damped ride that mostly smooths out the road’s imperfections.

 We don’t like to go on about these things for the sake of it, but with a company as relentlessly competent as the Volkswagen Group, it’s very surprising when it wanders as astray as the carmaker has with its latest generation of interior electrics.

 Audi has managed to avoid the worst of VW’s electronic excesses, retaining a smattering of useful buttons in the cabin, but the infotainment is still a touch laggy, the phone connection occasionally unreliable and the whole thing randomly prone to freezing.
 In this bright new age of over-the-air updates they can sort these things out over time, but such niggles are a measure of how reliable the company has always been.

 What's the verdict?

-The Q4 e-tron’s success will come because it is relentlessly capable – easy to live with as a car full stop.
-If you’re making the switch to electric it’s a great place to start, a nifty blend of EV glamour and SUV practicality.
+The Q4 e-tron is a useful family SUV that just happens to be electric.
+It’s relentlessly capable and easy to live with as a car full stop.
+If you’re making the switch to electric it’s a great place to start, a deft blend of EV glamour and SUV practicality.

 The Q4 e-tron is the perfect car for those punctual adopters who have watched others try things out.
 You’ll probably still get on better with it if you’re able to charge at home, but the UK infrastructure is improving all the time – it’s definitely the moment to consider the switch.